-With 2021 almost behind us, it’s time to turn our attention to mobile game market trends that are coming (and staying) in 2022
+With 2021 almost behind us, it’s time to turn our attention to mobile game market trends in 2022 and 2023.

 Mobile gaming has exploded during the last couple of years.
 According to the latest data, there are 2.69 billion mobile game players globally.
 In addition, mobile games dominate the App Store revenue share (66%).
 We can expect these numbers to grow even further in 2022.